zhugelianglongming/ingress-bfe/docs/en_us/contribute/contribute-codes.md

 ## Pull Request

-1. Create an Issue and initiate Pull Request
+1. Create an Issue and finish Pull Request
 1. Pass unit test
 1. Delete the branch used at your own repository
 1. Delete the branch used at your local repository